-A self-proclaimed instructional and ed tech enthusiast, Caroline thrives off collaborative work, as she partners with faculty and TAs to assist them with course design, to identify the best uses for technology in instruction, and to provide support in implementing education technology in class – largely to help faculty and TAs looking to engage students with their learning.
-With more instructors wanting to incorporate technology in their teaching, she finds the challenge exciting and is constantly on the hunt for inspiration among my colleagues, higher ed blogs, and chat rooms.
+A self-proclaimed instructional and ed tech enthusiast, Caroline thrives off collaborative work, as she partners with faculty and TAs to assist them with course design, identify the best uses for technology in instruction, and provide support in implementing education technology in class – largely to help faculty and TAs looking to engage students with their learning.
+With more instructors wanting to incorporate technology in their teaching, she finds the challenge exciting.
+She is constantly on the hunt for inspiration among my colleagues, higher ed blogs, and chat rooms.

 Ask me about: All things instructional and educational technology (in-class polling tools, Calendly, Google Suite, etc) in the classrooms, Bruin Learn.